OSGeo/gdal/doc/source/drivers/vector/csv.rst

      Name (String) = Third point
      POINT (0.75 47.5)

-If CSV file does not have a header line, the dummy "field_n" names can be used as possible names for coordinate fields.
+If the CSV file does not have a header line, the dummy "field_n" names can be used as possible names for coordinate fields.
 For example plain XYZ point data can be opened as